Lip Cancer

 Risk Factors

 Lip cancers are more than twice as common in men than in women.
 Lip cancer patients are typically middle-aged and older men who work in the sun because of their profession (eg farmers).
 Most of these people use tobacco.
 Lip cancer is more common in people with light skin color.
-However, women and men who do not use tobacco, do not consume alcohol, and spend most of their time indoors can also get lip cancer.
+However, all genders who do not use tobacco, do not consume alcohol, and spend most of their time indoors can also get lip cancer.

 Too much sun exposure and tanning bed use